getgauge/gauge-vscode/README.md

 * `gauge.notification.suppressUpdateNotification`:  Stops notifications for gauge-vscode plugin auto-updates, defaults to `false`
 * `gauge.create.specification.withHelp`: Create specification template with help comments, defaults to `true`

+## Run and Debug configuration

+To specify the execution options for the tests, add a `"type":"gauge"` entry with `"request":"test"` to `launch.json`.
+The options of the [gage run command](https://manpage.gauge.org/gauge_run.html) are available as properties of the entry.
+For Maven and Gradle plugins, the corresponding arguments are supported.
+If there are multiple `"request":"test"` entries in `launch.json`, the first definition will be used.

 # Install from source

 	$ npm run build